ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab06.md

 ### 4. STRATEGY PATTERN

 Our clients may want to adopt different approaches to their drink ordering.
 We can use the strategy pattern for this!
+You can learn more about it [here](https://refactoring.guru/design-patterns/strategy).

 - Add a new method (`order`) to the `StringBar` class, so that clients can order their favorite `StringRecipe`s, that passes the following test (as you can see we are using a method to facilitate creating a recipe):